-Hesiod, or “Ἡσίοδος/Hēsíodos” in Ancient Greek, which means “he who emits the voice,” is the most important source for information regarding the Ages of Man.
+Hesiod, the Ancient Greek poet, is the most important source for information regarding the Ages of Man.

 In his poem entitled “Works and Days,” the poet, who is considered one of the most important early ancient Greek authors along with Homer, outlines the five periods of human history.

 “Works and Days” was written around 700 BC and functions as both lessons on life as a farmer and agriculture, and as a mythological source for both the story of Prometheus and Pandora and the Myth of the Five Ages of Man.